Call Us Today: (203) 853-6300

 Common Questions

 • Do I have to take RMDs from every account?
 Yes — but you can aggregate from multiple IRAs and withdraw from one.
-John F. Davenport at J. Davenport Advisors in Norwalk, CT helps coordinate.
+John F. Davenport at Davenport & Associates in Norwalk, CT helps coordinate.

 • Can I avoid RMDs entirely?
 Yes — by converting to Roth over time.